-The tie-down brackets on your wheelchair were designed, located and installed by TiLite to comply with ISO 7176-19 and SAE J2249 standards so as to ensure that they operate properly and maximize the performance of the brackets in a frontal impact collision.
-The two front Tie-Down brackets (see Figures 14-4 and 14-5) should NEVER be removed or relocated to another position on the wheelchair frame.
+The Tie-Down brackets on your wheelchair were designed, located and installed by TiLite to comply with ISO 7176-19 and SAE J2249 standards so as to ensure that they operate properly and maximize the performance of the brackets in a frontal impact collision.
+The two front Tie-Down brackets (see Figures 15-4 and 15-5) should NEVER be removed or relocated to another position on the wheelchair frame.
 The two rear brackets may be removed ONLY if it is necessary to adjust the seat depth.
-However, any adjustment of the rear tie-down brackets must ALWAYS be performed by an authorized TiLite dealer, and, even if such an adjustment is made, you must ALWAYS use the bolts and nuts originally shipped with your wheelchair.
-If you substitute another bolt or nut, the tie-down brackets may not operate properly.
+However, any adjustment of the rear Tie-Down brackets must ALWAYS be performed by an authorized TiLite dealer, and, even if such an adjustment is made, you must ALWAYS use the bolts and nuts originally shipped with your wheelchair.
+If you substitute another bolt or nut, the Tie-Down brackets may not operate properly.
 Notwithstanding this Warning regarding removing or relocating the brackets, you should ALWAYS inspect the brackets before securing the wheelchair in a motor vehicle to ensure that they are properly secured, and, if necessary, the bolts should be tightened.

 - 1. Whenever feasible, wheelchair users should transfer to the Original Equipment Manufacturer vehicle seat and use the vehicle-installed restraint system. - 2.
-This wheelchair must be used ONLY with a WTORS comprised of a four-point, strap-type wheelchair tie-down that has been installed in accordance with the manufacturer's instructions and SAE J2249.
+This wheelchair must be used ONLY with a WTORS comprised of a four-point, strap-type wheelchair Tie-Down and a three-point, vehicle-anchored, pelvic and torso belt-type, occupant restraint that has been installed in accordance with the manufacturer's instructions and SAE J2249.
 It is NOT compatible with other types of WTORS.